DecentricCorp/Lightrail-API-Docs/use-cases/account-credits.md

 }
 ```

-The response objects will include both the `userSuppliedId` and a server-generated `cardId` which you can persist and use to retrieve the Account Card later.
+The response objects will include both the `userSuppliedId` and a server-generated `cardId` which you can persist and use to retrieve the account Card later.

 ```json
 {